!-- Google tag (gtag.js) -->

 Many tools at the time already addressed each of those individual needs, but creating video was still a burden in terms of logistics, budget, and time.

 Instead, we wanted to answer a more fundamental question:

-What if there was a way for marketers, HR teams, and entrepreneurs to get effective customer and employee videos without all the headache?
+What if there was a way for marketers and entrepreneurs to get effective customer and employee videos without all the headache?